This post may contain affiliate links. Please read our disclosure policy.

 Professional Tips for Making Buttermilk Pie

-• Use full-fat buttermilk.
+• Use full-fat buttermilk for the best taste.
 For the thickest, richest custard use real, full-fat buttermilk.
 Homemade “buttermilk” isn’t as thick and creamy as commercially packaged buttermilk.

 • Whisk all the ingredients together in one bowl.
 Whisking the ingredients separately creates too many little bubbles that rise to the surface during baking.
 You can see this on the top of my pie in the photos.
 Whisking everything together at once will limit the bubbles and will create a smooth top.